WordPress or Shopify: which platform is better for building your ecommerce store?

 As for which platform to pick, that depends on what you need.
 If you want the freedom to build from scratch on your own, WordPress.org is the way to go.
 If you want to create a website easily and quickly, without the hassle of hosting or maintenance, WordPress.com is for you.

-You can create a free account on WordPress.com, with different paying tiers depending on what you need:
+You can create a free account on WordPress.com, which is the overarching company running WooCommerce, with different paying tiers depending on what you need:

-Powered by WooCommerce, the ecommerce plan contains themes that are custom-designed for online stores, and free and premium extensions.
+Powered by WooCommerce, the Entrepreneur plan contains themes that are custom-designed for online stores, and free and premium extensions.

-You may prefer to pay for the ecommerce plan upfront, but it depends on what you need for your online store.
-When compared to the free or personal plans, you may be paying for tools you don’t need to use.
+You may prefer to pay for the Entrepreneur plan upfront, but it depends on what you need for your online store.
+When compared to the Free or Creator plans, you may be paying for tools you don’t need to use.

-For example, if you don’t need shipping carriers or international payment options, you could drop down to the personal or premium plan and instead use plugins.
+For example, if you don’t need shipping carriers or international payment options, you could drop down to the Starter or Creator plan and instead use plugins.
 Most plugins, including WooCommerce, are freemium depending on your needs.

-How to Build An Online Store with WordPress
+How to Build An Online Store with WooCommerce

-To use WordPress to launch your ecommerce website, you’ll need to install a plugin.
+As we have touched on already, to use WordPress to launch your ecommerce website, you’ll need to install the WooCommerce plugin.
 While this may sound like a complicated process, think of it like you’re installing an app on your phone to stream your favorite music.
 Your phone is designed to play music, but you need to download and subscribe to Spotify, Apple Music, or your favorite streaming platform before you can listen to it.

 WooCommerce is a free, open-source ecommerce plugin that has been built specifically for WordPress.
 It takes the WordPress operating system and expands its capabilities to allow you to create a fully functioning ecommerce store.